 So how to control the frizz?
 It's possible to control frizz, but you need to arm yourself with the right products and proper styling.
-Here are 5 Frizzy Hair Rules to Live By:
+Here are a few rules to live by:

 Also consider the "lo-poo" or the "no-poo" shampoos that are currently insanely popular among my New York friends with curly hair.
 Created by curly-haired women for curly hair, Deva Curl's No-Poo and Lo-Poo shampoos, are sulfate-free, full of organic moisturizers and created for ultimate frizz protection.